 This resulted from the country’s geographical isolation.
 Further, the impact of German, Portuguese, French, and other regional languages has been felt in recent centuries.

 A sizeable number of Spanish-speaking people live in Morocco and Western Sahara.
-The reason is once again due to its history and proximity.
+The reason is, once again, because of its history and proximity.

 These are some places in Africa where you can check your Spanish language skills.